kdsmith18542/vigil/wallet/rpc/documentation/api.md

 #### `GetTrackedVSPTickets`

-The `GetTrackedVSPTickets` request returns the list of tickets currently tracked by the VSP client inside vglwallet.
+The `GetTrackedVSPTickets` request returns the list of tickets currently tracked by the VSP client inside vigilwallet.
 This only applies to tickets purchased following the new vspd mode.

 **Request** `GetTrackedVSPTicketsRequest`